 1. Start a WordPress.com or WordPress.org Blog

 You can use WordPress in two ways.
-You can either start a blog for free on WordPress.com or use the WordPress CMS from WordPress.org (which I introduced above) on your self-hosted domain.
+You can either start a blog for free on WordPress.com or use the CMS from WordPress.org (which I introduced above) on your self-hosted domain.

 Now, you might be thinking what on Earth are these two versions of WordPress?
 So let me quickly explain the differences between the two.
 WordPress.com is a free to use blogging platform developed by Automattic.